automaton-studio/automaton-studio/README.md

 # Automaton

-Automaton is an RPA experiement that tries to replicate (as open source) the famous Microsoft Flow Desktop application.
+Automaton is an RPA experiement that tries to replicate Microsoft Flow Desktop as open source.
 The project is still in a very early stage, but the core infrastructure is getting there.

 ## Screenshots